neretj/guidelines-agent/README.md

-# Uptail - AI Agent with Dynamic Guidelines
+# AI Agent with Dynamic Guidelines

-An intelligent AI agent that **dynamically controls its behavior through guidelines** - inspired by [parlant.io's implementation](https://www.parlant.io/docs/concepts/customization/guidelines).
+AI agent that **dynamically controls its behavior through guidelines** - inspired by [parlant.io's implementation](https://www.parlant.io/docs/concepts/customization/guidelines).
 The agent pulls behavioral instructions from a database and adapts its responses based on contextually relevant guidelines.

 ## What it does